My sundried vegetables are the best! (Photo copyright © by Kaj Halberg)

 The northern sea lion (Eumetopias jubatus), also known as Steller’s sea lion, lives in the northern Pacific, from the Kuril Islands in Russia to the Gulf of Alaska in the north, and thence southwards to central California.
 It is the largest of the eared seals (Otariidae) and the sole member of the genus Eumetopias.

-The name Steller’s sea lion commemorates German naturalist, physician, and explorer Georg Wilhelm Steller (1709-1746), who participated in the Second Russian Kamchatka Expedition, led by Danish explorer Vitus Bering (1681-1741).
-Steller’s sea lion was first described by Steller in 1741.
+The name Steller’s sea lion commemorates German naturalist, physician, and explorer Georg Wilhelm Steller (1709-1746), who described the species in 1741.
+He participated in the Second Russian Kamchatka Expedition, led by Danish explorer Vitus Bering (1681-1741).

 Female northern sea lion, Oregon, United States.
 (Photo copyright © by Kaj Halberg)